kuka0len/set/README.md

 func New(elems ...interface{}) *Set
 ```

-New creates a new set containing elems and returns a pointer to it.
+New creates a new set with the specified elements and returns a pointer to it.

 #### func Prod